European Traveler

 The Glacier Express is probably the most famous and most luxurious of all the Swiss panorama trains.
 It revels in the claim that it is the slowest express train in the world.
 Passengers ride this train with its panoramic windows and at-seat restaurant service for the journey and not just to arrive, even though Glacier Express destinations such as Zermatt, Davos, and St Moritz count amongst the most popular and most glamorous Swiss Alpine resorts.

-The Glacier Express trains run usually three times per day in each direction during summer and once per day in winter.
+The Glacier Express trains run three or four times per day in each direction during summer and once or twice per day in winter.

 Luxury Glacier Express Trains from Zermatt to St Moritz